 September 27 to September 30, 202037th Annual Conference of the Society of Architectural Historians, Australia and New ZealandHosted by the Department of Architecture, Landscape Architecture and Urban Design, School of Design, the University of Western Australia 27-30 September 2020 and convened by Kate Hislop.

-July 6,2020The SAHANZ PhD Colloquium for 2020, will be convened by Hannah Lewi, held on 6 July 2020, and hosted by the Faculty of Architecture, Building and Planning and ACAHUCH, at the University of Melbourne.
+July 6,2020The SAHANZ PhD Colloquium for 2020, will be an online event convened by Hannah Lewi, held on 6 July 2020, and hosted by the Faculty of Architecture, Building and Planning and ACAHUCH, at the University of Melbourne.

 July 10 to July 13, 2019The 36th SAHANZ Conference was held 10-13 July 2019 in Sydney, Australia.